WIS-MICC-CellObservatory/BrainyCrystals/README.md

 - click "Update"

 - otherwise you can delete the ROI and draw another one instead

+### Merge adjucent Rois

+From the Roi Manger
+- Highlight the 2 adjucent Rois
+- Select More=>OR
+- Click Update , the first Roi will be updated to the combined object
+- Delete the second Roi

 ### Add non-detected object
 - You can draw a ROI using one of the drawing tools